imp0s/onsend/README.md

-# Email Safety Checker
+# Outlook Email Safety Checker

-This project contains an Outlook on-send add-in that blocks emails with attachments and prevents sending to recipients outside your domain.
+An Outlook on-send add-in that blocks emails with attachments and prevents sending to recipients outside your domain.
+Can be used if your organisation is worried about not having support for tools such as Tessian, Metadact within the Microsoft 365 service.

+A simple tool to protect against sending emails outside the organisation or with attachments containing inappropriate metadata or comments.

 ## Project layout